This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Distance: 1.5 miles round-trip

 Of all the Spearfish Canyon hikes I did, this was the one I was looking forward to the most.
 It’s described as a trail leading to an area of the creek where a natural rock slide leads into a small pool (the “bathtub”).
-However, a large boulder now blocks the slide’s path, so although you can splash around, you won’t want to slip and slide.
+However, a large boulder now blocks the slide’s path, so although you can splash around, you can’t slip and slide.

 The hike here is not marked and there are numerous well-worn offshoots for the entirety of the trail (about 3/4 of a mile, each way).
-At first I was worried about taking the wrong spur trail and losing my way, but it appears all roads lead to Rome — as long as you follow the creek, you’ll find your way to the pool.
+At first I was worried about taking the wrong spur trail and losing my way, but all roads lead to Rome.
+As long as you follow the creek, you’ll find your way to the pool.

 There were 8 or 10 times I crossed the creek, somewhat dependent on exactly which spurs you take, so either be prepared with sandals like I was or wear Smartwool socks to keep your feet cozy if they get wet.